ugino/NoteBook3/README.md

 # Features
 Create new notes with a title and a body.
-Edit and delete existing notes.
+<br>Edit and delete existing notes.
-Rich text editing with the TinyMCE editor.
+<br>Rich text editing with the TinyMCE editor.
-Local storage of notes using the browser's localStorage.
+<br>Local storage of notes using the browser's localStorage.
-Responsive design that works on desktop and mobile devices.
+<br>Responsive design that works on desktop.

-Usage
+# Usage
 To use the app, simply clone the repository and run the following commands:

 Copy code